-Keywords: Mitochondrial respiratory control, coupling control, mitochondrial preparations, protonmotive force, chemiosmotic theory, oxidative phosphorylation, OXPHOS, efficiency; electron transfer system, ETS; proton leak, LEAK; residual oxygen consumption, ROX; State 2, State 3, State 4; normalization; flow; flux.
-Does the public expect biologists to understand Darwin's theory of evolution?
+Keywords: Mitochondrial respiratory control, coupling control, mitochondrial preparations, protonmotive force, chemiosmotic theory, oxidative phosphorylation, OXPHOS, efficiency, electron transfer system, ETS; proton leak, LEAK, residual oxygen consumption, ROX, State 2, State 3, State 4, normalization, flow, flux Does the public expect biologists to understand Darwin's theory of evolution?

-- Do students expect that researchers of bioenergetics can explain - Mitchell's theory of chemiosmotic energy transformation?
+Do students expect that researchers of bioenergetics can explain Mitchell's theory of chemiosmotic energy transformation?

-Mitochondria are dynamic organelles contained within eukaryotic cells, with a double membrane separating an intermembrane space and the matrix with tubular or disk-shaped cristae.
+Mitochondria are dynamic organelles contained within eukaryotic cells, with a double membrane separating the intermembrane space and the matrix with tubular or disk-shaped cristae.
 Mitochondria were described for the first time in 1857 by Rudolph Albert von Kölliker as granular structures - "sarkosomes".
 In 1886 Richard Altman called them "bioblasts" (published 1894).
 The word "Mitochondrium" (Greek mitos: thread; chondros: granule) was introduced by Carl Benda (1898).
-Mitochondria are the oxygen consuming electrochemical generators which evolved from endosymbiotic bacteria.
+Mitochondria are the oxygen consuming electrochemical generators which evolved from endosymbiotic bacteria (Margulis 1970).
 The bioblasts of Richard Altmann (1894) include not only the mitochondria as presently defined, but also symbiotic and free-living bacteria.
 Mitochondria are the structural and functional elemental units of cell respiration, where cell respiration is defined as the consumption of oxygen coupled to electrochemical proton translocation across the inner mitochondrial membrane.
-In the process of oxidative phosphorylation (OXPHOS), the reduction of O_2 is electrochemically coupled to conservation of energy in the form of ATP (Mitchell 2011).
-As part of the OXPHOS system, these powerhouses of the cell contain the coenzyme ubiquinone and cytochrome b, c, aa3 redox systems, and ATP synthase or alternative oxidases, ion transporters including proton pumps, mitochondrial kinases related to energy transfer pathways, the enzymes of the tricarboxylic acid cycle with several dehydrogenases, and the fatty acid oxidation enzymes.
-The mitochondrial proteome comprises over 1,200 proteins (Mitocharta), mostly encoded by nuclear DNA (nDNA), with a variety of functions, many of which are relatively well known (e.g. apoptosis-regulating proteins) or are still under investigation.
+In the process of oxidative phosphorylation (OXPHOS), the reduction of O2 is electrochemically coupled to conservation of energy in the form of ATP (Mitchell 2011 \bigcirc As \bigcirc t of the OXPHOS system, these powerhouses of the cell contain the coenzyme ubiquinone and cytochrome b, c, aa_3 redox systems, and ATP synthase or alternative oxidases, ion transporters including proton pumps, mitochondrial kinases related to energy transfer pathways, the enzymes of the tricarboxylic acid cycle with several dehydrogenases, and the fatty acid oxidation enzymes.
+The mitochondrial proteome comprises over 1,200 proteins (Mitocharta), mostly encoded by nuclear DNA (nDNA), with a variety of functions, many of which are relatively well known (e.g. apoptosisregulating proteins) or are still under investigation.
 Mitochondria maintain their own genetic material known as mitochondrial DNA (mtDNA) that encodes subunits of the transmembrane respiratory Complexes CI, CIII, CIV and CV, 13 peptides and the mitochondrial 16S and 12S rRNA and 22 tRNAs, and is both regulated and supplemented by nuclear-encoded mitochondrially targeted proteins.
+Evidence has accumulated that additional gene content is encoded in mitochondrial genomes, e.g. microRNAs, smithRNAs, and even additional proteins ().
 The inner mitochondrial membrane contains the non-bilayer phospholipid cardiolipin, which is not present in any other cellular membranes and promotes the assembly of respiratory supercomplexes.
-There is a constant crosstalk between mitochondria and the other cellular components at the transcriptional or post-translational level, and through cell signalling in response to varying energy demands.
+There is a constant crosstalk between mitochondria and the other cellular components at the transcriptional or post-translational level, and through cell signalling in response to varying energy demands (Quiros et al. 2016).
 Mitochondrial morphology can change in response to external stimuli via processes known as fusion and fission through which mitochondria can communicate within a network.
 Abbreviation: mt, as generally used in mtDNA.
 Mitochondrion is singular and mitochondria is plural.